Walter S. Schuyler: Awards

 On February 27, 1890, Schuyler received a brevet promotion to first lieutenant to recognize his heroism in Arizona from 1872 to 1874.
 On the same day, he received a brevet promotion to captain to recognize his gallantry in battle at Bighorn Mountains, Montana, on November 25, 1876.

 Schuyler received the New York State Spanish–American War Medal.
 In addition, he received the Order of the Double Dragon from the Imperial Government of China.
 He also received the Order of Saint Stanislaus (second class) and the Russo-Japanese War Medal from the Imperial Government of Russia.

 Family

 In 1883, Schuyler married Mary Miller Gardiner (1854-1902).
 They were the parents of a daughter, Angelica Van Rensselaer Schuyler (1885-1887).

 In March 1921, Schuyler married Elizabeth Tamson Stanton (1885-1941) in Del Monte, California.
 She was the daughter of Henry Martin Stanton, who had served as secretary and treasurer of the Central Vermont Railway.
 The Schuylers resided in Carmel-by-the-Sea, California.

 Among Schuyler's siblings was Eugene Schuyler, a prominent American diplomat.
 In addition, his sister Evelyn was the wife of Charles Ashmead Schaeffer, who served as president of the University of Iowa.
+His sister Martha was the mother of Major General Walter S. Grant.